dxdxdt/UnityAutoBuild/README.md

 If you are not even familiar with CUI, this is not your cup of tea.

 ## Walk-through
-This script should run on all Unix-like systems that has bash.
+This script should run on all Unix-like systems that have bash.

 If you're planning to set up the environment on linux, you can get the **linux version** of Unity from this link.